 Worse still it takes about two days to cross in either direction, as the crossing is a good 830km to Livingston Island in the South Shetland Islands.
 However, as crew members will soon tell you, the Drake can either be a Shake or a Lake depending on the variable conditions.

-If you’re lucky the seas won’t be too rough, although it might still mean some rolling swells in 2-5 metre waves, in all still better than the 12-13m swells that you can experience in this area.
+If you’re lucky the seas won’t be too rough, although it might still mean some rolling swells in 2-5 meter waves, in all still better than the 12-13m swells that you can experience in this area.

 In any case the Drake Passage isn’t something to be feared or even prevent you from going on an Antarctic expedition.
 There are plenty of remedies and preparations you can make to get your sea legs.